cabforum/servercert/docs/BR.md

 Confirming the Applicant's control over the FQDN by validating the Applicant is the Domain Contact.
 This method may only be used if the CA is also the Domain Name Registrar, or an Affiliate of the Registrar, of the Base Domain Name.

-The CA MUST NOT use FQDNs returned from DNS CNAME lookups to calculate the ADN or Base Domain Name for the purposes of domain validation under this method.
+The CA MUST NOT use FQDNs returned from DNS CNAME lookups to determine the ADN or Base Domain Name for the purposes of domain validation under this method.

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.